00mk1/markpassxd/README.md

 #### Dependancies
 This program requires Python 3 as well as the following third party libraries.
 It will not work unless they are installed:

-pyAesCrypt
+'pyAesCrypt'
-Pyperclip
+'Pyperclip'

 These can be installed with the following commands:

-pip install pyperclip
+'pip install pyperclip'
-pip install pyAesCrypt
+'pip install pyAesCrypt'

 #### Method One (GitHub)